 Once your content is superior (re the above-mentioned caveat), all the rest will follow.
 This is the power of Word of Mouth Marketing.

 Are different copywriting skills required on Facebook and Twitter?

 My second content marketing tip in this piece would be not to confuse apple and oranges.
 There may be some copywriting skills required on social networks, but I would certainly not hold them for content marketing skills (now that I can tell the difference).
 Posts in Twitter are barely 140 characters long (there have been a few changes but no big deal), and Facebook posts on Brand pages are much longer on average.
 So, I wouldn’t even call it copywriting skills.
 There are Facebook and Twitter techniques but they are worth nothing compared to having really inventive people interacting for real with other real people.
 If you are not convinced you can still go to the numerous infographics online and learn them by heart and become little CM robots (by the way, one does NOT manage communities, THEY manage YOU).

 How to find suitable content to apply in product promotion?

 Content marketing tip no. 3: product-related content is manifold:

 - Persona marketing, i.e. the ability to depict several types of users.
-Personas are mostly created from field surveys (or salesforce surveys as well) and grouped into several typical use cases.
+Personas are mostly created from field surveys (or sales force surveys as well) and grouped into several typical use cases.
 They are great for SEO.
-There are different approaches to personas: in the US, businesses are keen on using fake persons and fake names and giving them hobbies and such like.
-Europeans shy away from that and wish to be more strict and professional.
+There are different approaches to personas: in the US, businesses are keen on using fake people and fake names and giving them hobbies and such like.
+Europeans shy away from that and wish to be stricter and more professional.

 - In-depth onsite content such as visionary content to promote an idea or concept behind a product.
 This encompasses history and storytelling about your business, its history, its people, its philosophy, its methodologies (if any) etc.